-The "Act on the Equal Participation of Women and Men in Managerial Positions in the Private and Public Sectors" stipulates a minimum quota of 30% for women and men (known as the gender quota) on the Supervisory Boards of listed companies subject to parity codetermination.
+The "Equal Participation of Women and Men in Leadership Positions in the Private and Public Sector Act" stipulates a minimum quota of 30 percent for women and men (known as the gender quota) on the supervisory boards of companies that are publicly listed and subject to parity codetermination.
 For companies such as Schweizer Electronic AG that are publicly listed or subject to codetermination (including under the One-Third Employee Representation Act [Drittelbeteiligungsgesetz]), an obligation has been introduced whereby they themselves must set targets for the proportion of women on the Supervisory Board and Executive Board and at the two highest management levels.
 The company has to observe a "no deterioration" rule.

 For the period from 1 July 2017, for the proportion of women on the Supervisory Board, the Supervisory Board set a target that at least one seat on the Supervisory Board should be filled by a woman.
 At the time the new target was determined, there were no women on the Supervisory Board.
-The Supervisory Board has set a target of zero for the proportion of women on the Executive Board for the period from 1 July 2017.
+The Supervisory Board has set a target of zero for the percentage of women on the Executive Board for the period from 1 July 2017.
 At the time the new target was determined, there were no women on the Executive Board.

-For the period from 1 July 2017, the Executive Board has set a target that, for the proportion of women at the key management level below the Executive Board, at least one position should be filled by a woman.
+For the period from 1 July 2017, for the percentage of women on the main management level below the Executive Board, the Supervisory Board has stipulated that at least one position on this management level should be filled by a woman.
 The legally stipulated second management level below the Executive Board is not defined as such at Schweizer.
 For this reason, the target relates to the key management level.
-At the time the new targets were stipulated, the main management level below the Executive Board comprised employees who reported directly to the Executive Board and comprised a total of nine persons.
+At the time the new targets were stipulated, the main management level below the Executive Board comprised employees who report directly to the Executive Board and comprised a total of eleven persons.
 When defining the new target figure, there were no women at this management level.

-This new target should be reached by 30 June 2022.
+These targets should be achieved by 30 June 2022.